architcode09/JS-Namaste-React-/README.md

 Normal JS variable -> let nameofvariable;
 State variable -> const [nameofvariable] = useState();
 Note whenever the stateVariable  updates react will rerender the component

+GYAAN KI BAAT;
+  - when we try to fetch the api of a live website we get error that fetch blocked by the CORS policy i.e our browser blocks us

+const Body = () => {
+  const [resList, setResList/* state variable */] = useState(resListData);
+    /*In React, useState is a hook used to create state variables.

+    State variables are variables that React tracks.
+When their values change, React re-renders the component to reflect the new data. */

+    /*useEffect has two parameters
+      -1 callback function.
+      -2 dependency array

+      this call back function inside the useEffect is called  after our component renders */
+      useEffect(()=>{
+        fetchData();
+      },[]);